-That said, 15 months isn’t an especially long time to knock out a balance if you owe several thousand dollars and can only afford to pay a few hundred dollars at a time.
-If you don’t think you can pay your whole balance within the Slate card’s 15-month promotional period, then you may want to consider a card with a longer balance transfer period.
+That said, 12 months isn’t an especially long time to knock out a balance if you owe several thousand dollars and can only afford to pay a few hundred dollars at a time.
+If you don’t think you can pay your whole balance within the Slate Edge card’s 12-month intro period, then you may want to consider another card entirely with a longer balance transfer period.

-Both the Chase Slate and the Chase Freedom Flex credit cards are excellent options for their intro purchase APR offers, but the Chase Slate has a very narrow appeal.
-Other balance transfer credit cards can offer longer zero-interest periods and the Slate card is only accessible if you visit a Chase branch in person.
+Both the Chase Slate Edge and the Chase Freedom Flex credit cards are solid options for their intro purchase APR offers, but the Chase Slate Edge has a very narrow appeal.
+Other balance transfer credit cards can offer longer zero-interest periods, but the Slate Edge does offer the opportunity to lower your APR over time (terms apply).
 If you’re trying to put your foot in the door so you can jump to a premium Chase card down the road, the Freedom Flex delivers an excellent long-term value that won’t become obsolete after you upgrade.
-But if you want to move to a Chase card with a balance in tow, the Chase Slate is the most viable option.
+But if you want to move to a Chase card with a balance in tow, the Chase Slate Edge is the more viable option.